-The Combined Authority will assume the functional powers outlined above.
-To discharge its functions effectively and legally, there will need to be sufficient capacity and resources.
+The CCA will assume the functional powers outlined in the table at Appendix A. To discharge its functions effectively and legally, there will need to be sufficient capacity and resources.
 The precise capacity and the extent to which these functions are delivered by the CCA or through other public sector stakeholders will depend on the nature of the functions and will be developed as part of the operating model.